Ole Miss beats Southern Miss in epic slugfest, punches ticket to Tuscon Super Regional

 OXFORD, Miss.
-(Via Ole Miss sports) — Ole Miss baseball is Super Regional bound.
+(WJTV) — Ole Miss baseball is Super Regional bound.
 It took a complete team effort, including heroics from Tim Elko, Taylor Broadway and even Doug Nikhazy, but the Rebels fought off a tremendous Southern Miss rally and captured the NCAA Oxford Regional title with a 12-9 victory.

+Ole Miss used six pitchers, including its top two arms to close it out.

+Jack Dougherty turned in a solid start, allowing two runs in four innings against a Golden Eagle offense that scored 47 runs in five games in Oxford.

 Offensively, Elko led the way, going 3-for-3 with three runs scored, five RBI and two home runs, including his third grand slam of the season.
 Peyton Chatagnier, Kevin Graham and Justin Bench all had multi-hit days, including home runs from Chatagnier and Bench, while Calvin Harris added Ole Miss’ fifth home run.